Last Updated on

 6. We hope you are experiencing moments of joy.

 Another thought I don’t want anyone in church to think: “My spouse is in extreme discomfort because of the radiation therapy.
-It’s not right if I feel any bits of momentary happiness” Yes, it is.
-It’s okay.
-It’s right there in the Second Corinthians: “Sorrowful yet always rejoicing”.
+It’s not right if I feel any bits of momentary happiness.”
+Yes, it is okay.
+It’s right there in Second Corinthians: “Sorrowful yet always rejoicing”.
 As we hand the meal to you, we’re praying that you’ll be surprised by joy (not to mention peace) that passes all understanding but is nevertheless real and God given.
 And maybe this meal can be a part of it.

 7. Please know Grace exists.